RevoU-FSSE-2/week-4-marisiman/README.md

 ![already saved](/image%20readme/connect18.png)

-Add domain in netlify and write your domain custom name.

 --
 ##### Step 4: Finally
-Contains about the end of the domain linking
+Contains about the end of the domain linking, then add domain in netlify and write your domain custom name.

 ![add domain in netlify](/image%20readme/connect19.png)